-Plastic Easter Egg Ideas for the Classroom
+Plastic Easter Egg Activities for English Teachers

-Grab the fine point markers, and your Easter eggs, because we’re going to start with matching activities to hone those language skills.
 For each of these, you’ll write one thing on the top of the egg and another thing on the bottom.
 Students then match them together.
 The options for what you can write is endless, but here are a few to get you started:

 - Onset and rime of CVC words